dumitrescustefan/dumitrescustefan/README.md

 #### 2019 and before

 * [RoWordNet](https://github.com/dumitrescustefan/RoWordNet) [pip package](https://pypi.org/project/rowordnet/) providing quick access to the Romanian WordNet.
 After all these years it's still the only python plug-and-play package for Romanian - seems to be working well :)
-* Developed [NLP-Cube](https://github.com/adobe/NLP-Cube) with @tiberiu (lead).
+* Developed [NLP-Cube](https://github.com/adobe/NLP-Cube) with [Tiberiu Boros](https://github.com/tiberiu44) (lead).
 Started as an entry in the 2018 Conll competition and evolved into a multilingual toolkit providing Tokenization, Sentence Segmentation, Lemmatization, POS and DEP parsing, trained on the Universal Dependencies dataset.

+---
-#### Selected publications
+### Selected publications

 [Google Scholar profile](https://scholar.google.com/citations?user=UR_c_N4AAAAJ&hl=en) , h-index: 9